 As of September 14, I have been re-assigned to supporting the district transitional learning program.
 I am creating weekly math plans and live webinars for the 4000 K-7 students in our district who have chosen to continue their learning from home this fall, with district and school-level support from teachers.
 A part of the weekly plans, I am creating an interdisciplinary project each week with versions for primary and intermediate.
-With permission, I am able to share them publicly here so that teachers across the province can share them with families that might also be doing learning from home, but also for teachers to use in their classes with their students.
+With permission from my district, I am able to share them publicly here so that teachers across the province can share them with families that might also be doing learning from home, but also for teachers to use in their classes with their students.
 The projects integrate mathematics and science each week but may also include connections to English Language Arts and the Arts.
+They are posted below.

 Take care, Janice